Committees

 • Good at languages, some knowledge of financial media or social-financial media a plus.

-Miu Choi Mike Tang
+Mike Tang (Lead –

 University Outreach Committee